How to Develop a Donor Engagement Strategy

 Read more about How to Build a Powerhouse Crowdfunding Team on our blog.

 Outside of your core team, community influencers can be a great way to expand your reach.
 These influencers could be social media influencers or community influencers, like local elected officials, television personalities, or business owners!
-Think outside the box and connect with individuals that have a unique interest in your campaign.
-They can help you to spread the word on your campaign and encourage others to donate, expanding your donor list.
+Think outside the box and connect with individuals who have a unique interest in your campaign.
+They can help you spread the word on your campaign and encourage others to donate, expanding your donor list.

 When You Should Start Donor Outreach